jewelsjacobs/jewelsjacobs.github.io/source/getting-started/index.markdown

  1. Go to your Documents folder.
  2. Create a directory called `app` in Windows Explorer.

+### Adding ssh-keygen To Your PATH

+There is an application called `ssh-keygen` installed with Heroku Toolbelt.
+Unfortunatly you can't run it in your command window unless you tell Windows where to find it.

+You do this by adding it's location to the Windows PATH environment variable.

+Here's how:

+ 1. Click the `Start` button on the bottem left corner of your screen.
+On the right side of the `Start Menu` you'll see `Computer`.
+Right click on `Computer` and choose `Properties` from the pop-up / context menu.

+   {% imgcap /images/computer_properties.png Computer Properties %}

+ 2. Click `Advanced Systems Settings` on the left.

+   {% imgcap /images/system_advanced_settings_thumb.png Advanced System Settings %}

+ 3. Click the `Advanced` tab and then the `Environment Variables. . .` button.

+    {% imgcap /images/windows_7_enviroment_variables.png Environment Variables Button %}

+ 4. Double click PATH and add `C:\Program Files (x86)\Git\bin` into the “variable value”.
+ Make sure you separate the value with “ ; “

+    {% imgcap /images/add_to_PATH.png Double click PATH %}

+    {% imgcap /images/var_value.png Add path %}

 ## Running Some Commands in The Command Window